 avoiding the arbitrary or indiscriminate reassignment of direct service personnel.

-Interpretation: One of the most important aspects of care for victims of human trafficking and other forms of trauma is to be able to develop a consistent, trusting relationship with one staff person who serves as the central coordinator for the full myriad of needed services.
+Examples: One of the most important aspects of care for victims of human trafficking and other forms of trauma is to be able to develop a consistent, trusting relationship with one staff person who serves as the central coordinator for the full myriad of needed services.

 SH 2.10

-Employee workloads support the achievement of client outcomes and are regularly reviewed.
+Employee workloads support the achievement of positive outcomes and are regularly reviewed.

 Examples: Factors that may be considered when determining employee workloads include, but are not limited to: